Fleming-Society/Bounty-projects/README.md

 # Prizes for the Bounty

-**£100 Gift Card / Voucher of your choice for 3 Stars** **£50 Gift Card / Voucher of your choice for 2 Stars** **£10 Gift Card / Voucher of your choice for 1 Stars** **You will be presented in the "Hall of Fame" on our Fleming Society website alongside with your project!**
+**£100 Gift Card / Voucher of your choice for 3 Stars**

+**£50 Gift Card / Voucher of your choice for 2 Stars**

+**£10 Gift Card / Voucher of your choice for 1 Stars**

+**You will be presented in the "Hall of Fame" on our Fleming Society website alongside with your project!**

+# Contact

+Need any components for the project?
+Ask any of our Fleming Society members or email us at flemingsociety@ee.ucl.ac.uk.
+It is best to provide Farnell and RS link for your components

+Finished your project?
+Ready for your prize and find a place in Fleming Society website?
+Send us a mail at flemingsociety@ee.ucl.ac.uk and we will get it sorted.